 Dogs do not need their fur trimming over the winter, but grooming at any time is a must.
 Long-haired breeds can still have the odd haircut but make sure you go for a longer trim and fill up your dog's wardrobe with weather-appropriate clothing.

-The clothes don’t always have to come from a doggy boutique either.
+The proper dog winter clothes don’t always have to come from a doggy boutique either.
 I know of one little Rottweiler who didn’t like the cold, and she was a size 7/8 in children's hoodies.

 12. Don’t Overfeed Them Just Because They’re Bored of Being Inside